learn-co-curriculum/rails-form_tag-readme/README.md

 it 'shows a new form that submits content and redirects to new page and prints out params' do visit new_post_path

+  # The spec currently calls these fields "title"
+  # and "description" — you can change that for now,
+  # then change it back later after we refactor (this is
+  # a pretty common workflow — it's best to get used to it!)
   fill_in 'post_title', with: "My post title"
   fill_in 'post_description', with: "My post description"